monoira/.dotfiles/README.md

 ## REQUIREMENTS AND REQUIRED PACKAGES

-- Ubuntu or any Debian based distribution with snap and gnome desktop environment installed
+- Ubuntu or any Debian based distribution with snapd installed + configured and gnome desktop environment installed
 - Bash (Already preinstalled on Debian based distributions)
 - Git

+## What this script does

+- Downloads useful and necessary apt and snap packages
+- Downloads nerd font: Hack nerd font
+- Downloads and compiles lazydocker
+- Downloads and compiles lazygit
-- Wget
+- Downloads vimv
+- Configures gnome settings with gsettings to: hide trash on dash-to-dock, hide home, disable notifications, etc.

+And possibly more.
+For full info check scripts themselves.

+## INSTALLATION

 ### Auto Installation (Recommended)